| overview

 disorders ranging from narcolepsy to neurasthenia and

-'railway spine'
+'railway spine'were

 seen, as a precursor of contemporary status anxiety